ifcopenshell.api.alignment

 Returns:

-4x4 matrix at end of segment as np.array intended to be used as the start point geometry for the next segment.
+4x4 matrix at end of segment as np.array intended to be used as the start point geometry for the next segment or None if there is the geometric representation is not defined.

 ifcopenshell.api.alignment.create_segment_representations(file: ifcopenshell.file, alignment: ifcopenshell.entity_instance) None